The Brain (game show)

 The Brain (最强大脑 (Zùiqiáng Dànǎo) lit.
-"The Most Powerful Brain") is a 2014 Chinese reality and talent show originating in Germany.
-The show's aim is to find people with exceptional brainpower.
+"The Most Powerful Brain") is a Chinese reality and talent show starting in 2014, which was originated from Germany.
+The show aims to find people with exceptional brainpower.
 This show is produced under Endemol.
-In 2018, the series was rebooted as The Brain: Burn Your Brain, featuring weekly puzzle-based challenges for teens and adults.
+In 2018, the series were rebooted as The Brain: Burn Your Brain, featuring weekly puzzle-based challenges for teens and adults.
 It focused on mental skills over prizes.